-Google AdWords is an effective advertising tool for businesses of all sizes and has a bunch of built-in options for conversion tracking.
+Google Ads is an effective advertising tool for businesses of all sizes and has a bunch of built-in options for conversion tracking.
 Sometimes, however, your business needs a more customized option.

-Luckily for us marketers, AdWords allows us to import goals that we track in Google Analytics, and then use those goals as conversions.
+Luckily for us marketers, Google Ads allows us to import goals that we track in Google Analytics, and then use those goals as conversions.

-In this post, we’re going to show you how to use your Google Analytics goals as AdWords conversions, step by step.
+In this post, we’re going to show you how to use your Google Analytics goals as Google Ads conversions, step by step.

 Step 1: Set Up Google Analytics on Your Website

 First things first, you’ll obviously be needing a Google Analytics account.
 If you haven’t signed up for one already, then you should go to the Google Analytics and sign up for an account.